trilitech/tezos-developer-docs/docs/tutorials/dapp/part-1.md

 taq generate types ./app/src
 ```

-1. Back to your frontend app, and run the dev server.
+1. Go back to your frontend app and run the dev server.

    ```bash
    cd app